rakeshmindfire/thePartyApp/README.md

 # thePartyApp
-App for managing events and polls
+An application for managing events and track expenses